Oman: Human rights

 Torture methods in use in Oman include mock execution, beating, hooding, solitary confinement, subjection to extremes of temperature and to constant noise, abuse and humiliation.
 There have been numerous reports of torture and other inhumane forms of punishment perpetrated by Omani security forces on protesters and detainees.
 Several prisoners detained in 2012 complained of sleep deprivation, extreme temperatures and solitary confinement.
-Omani authorities kept Sultan al-Saadi, a social media activist, in solitary confinement, denied him access to his lawyer and family, forced him to wear a black bag over his head whenever he left his cell, including when using the toilet, and told him his family had "forsaken" him and asked for him to be imprisoned.
+Homosexuality is criminalised within Oman.

 The Omani government decides who can or cannot be a journalist and this permission can be withdrawn at any time.
 Censorship and self-censorship are a constant factor.
 Omanis have limited access to political information through the media.
 Access to news and information can be problematic: journalists have to be content with news compiled by the official news agency on some issues.
 Through a decree by the Sultan, the government has now extended its control over the media to blogs and other websites.
 Omanis cannot hold a public meeting without the government's approval.
 Omanis who want to set up a non-governmental organisation of any kind need a licence.
-To get a licence, they have to demonstrate that the organisation is "for legitimate objectives" and not "inimical to the social order".
 The Omani government does not permit the formation of independent civil society associations.
 Human Rights Watch issued in 2016, that an Omani court sentenced three journalists to prison and ordered the permanent closure of their newspaper, over an article that alleged corruption in the judiciary.

-The law prohibits criticism of the Sultan and government in any form or medium.
+Omani law prohibits criticism of the Sultan and government in any form or medium.
 Oman's police do not need search warrants to enter people's homes.
 The law does not provide citizens with the right to change their government.
 The Sultan retains ultimate authority on all foreign and domestic issues.
 Government officials are not subject to financial disclosure laws.
-Liberal laws and concerns for national security have been used to suppress criticism of government figures and politically objectionable views.
+Criticism of government figures and politically objectionable views have been suppressed.
 Publication of books is limited and the government restricts their importation and distribution, as with other media products.